Wankalo/Rice-1/README.md

 - Lock: [Big-B/swaylock-effects](https://github.com/Big-B/swaylock-effects)
 - Browser: Firefox with [Pengufox](https://github.com/p3nguin-kun/pengufox)

+Nerd Font needed for icons to display properly, I use Meslo Nerd Font.

 You can freely copy any of these configs.
 I have copied many of these myself...